ahornyai/ctf_writeups/hcsc2024/forensics_note_to_self/WRITEUP.md

 HCSC24{975055B22AA57458DD04B6580DC352B8}
 ```

-## Uninteded solution
+## Unintended solution

 You might have already realized that we don't even have to dump the process memory because it is already contained in the memory dump.
 Just run `strings -e l hcsc24.dmp | grep HCSC24` and you will be able to get the flag as well.

-This challenge was a pretty good introduction in the fascinating world of memory forensics.
+This challenge was a pretty good introduction to the fascinating world of memory forensics.